Alex Antetokounmpo: Personal life

 Three of his older brothers, Giannis, Thanasis and Kostas, play basketball professionally, and all three have won NBA championships.
 Giannis was named NBA Most Valuable Player in both 2019 and 2020.
-Thanasis and Giannis both won the NBA championship in 2021 playing for the Milwaukee Bucks, with Giannis being named as Finals MVP.
-Kostas last played for the Chicago Bulls & won an NBA title with the Los Angeles Lakers in 2020.
-Antetokounmpo's father and his oldest brother, Francis, played football in Nigeria.
-His mother was a high jumper.
-In September 2021, Alex along with his mother were granted honorary Greek citizenship from the Prime Minister of Greece, Kyriakos Mitsotakis.
+Thanasis and Giannis won the NBA championship in 2021 with the Milwaukee Bucks, where Giannis was also named Finals MVP.
+Kostas last played for the Chicago Bulls and won an NBA title with the Los Angeles Lakers in 2020.